-- The prevalence of active epilepsy is 5-10 cases per 1,000 - but with 5-30% of these misdiagnosed as having epilepsy.
+- The prevalence of active epilepsy in adults and children is 5-10 cases per 1,000 - but with 5-30% of these misdiagnosed as having epilepsy.

 - Approximately a third of people with epilepsy in the UK have an anatomically identifiable cause (symptomatic epilepsy) - eg, cerebrovascular disease, cerebral tumour, head injury.
 This is the most common cause of epilepsy occurring in the elderly - see the separate Epilepsy in Elderly People article.

 - People with learning difficulties have higher rates of epilepsy than the general population (about 25% of the total of people with epilepsy and 60% of people with treatment-resistant epilepsy).